 Declaring expenses under Making Tax Digital for Income Tax: common questions

-As Making Tax Digital for Income Tax (MTD IT) goes live from April 2026, understanding how to declare expenses is more important than ever.
+As HMRC's Making Tax Digital for Income Tax (MTD IT) is now underway, understanding how to declare expenses is more important than ever.
 This guide explains what to include in quarterly updates, what counts as allowable expenses, and common mistakes to avoid under MTD IT.

-Making Tax Digital for Income Tax (MTD IT) comes into force from April 2026 for those with over £50,000 gross annual income from self-employment and/or property.
-While the tax rules themselves are not new, how income and expenses are reported is changing, which can cause confusion.
+Making Tax Digital for Income Tax (MTD IT) has been in force since April 2026 for those with over £50,000 gross annual income from self-employment and/or property rental.
+While the tax rules themselves are not new, how income and expenses are reported has changed, which can cause confusion..

-Drawing on experience from the HMRC pilot, here are some of the most common questions and misassumptions around expenses, and how to approach them.
+Drawing on experience from the early months of MTD IT, here are some of the most common questions and misassumptions around expenses, and how to approach them.

 What expenses need to be included in quarterly updates?